THE LODE PROJECT

 What is the risk of contributing to the LODE Project?

-When a member agrees to commit investment-grade silver bullion to the LODE Project, a service fee (currently at 20%) is allocated to the Interfix.
-The service fee will be utilized to accomplish certain objectives (such as tech development and operational costs to name a couple) in accordance with the LODE Community mandate.
+When a member agrees to commit investment-grade silver bullion to the LODE Project, a non-refundable service fee of 20% is allocated to the Interfix.
+The service fee will be utilized to accomplish certain objectives (such as tech development and operational costs) in accordance with the LODE Community mandate.
 (See the LODE Project Report)

 Should the LODE Project fail to move forward, will my contribution be returned to me?